 Use the same account for tabcmd that you use for Tableau Server.
 Using this account, you will have the same permissions to sites and content as you do when you sign in to Tableau.

 |APIs and developer tools||

 There's a REST API, there's an Extract API, there's a Web Data Connector, and there are tools and samples on GitHub.
 These tools and APIs represent a huge potential for automating, extending, customising and optimising Tableau Server for the data nerds in your organisation.

 Start here: Tableau Developer Tools(Link opens in a new window).

 Your server is installed!

-After you create the administrator user, you're signed in as the administrator to Tableau Server, using the web interface.
-You can poke around the UI to get a sense of what you can do.
+Once you have created the administrator user, you are signed in as the administrator to Tableau Server, using the web interface.
+You can look around the UI to get a sense of what you can do.
 You can also try publishing a workbook(Link opens in a new window) to the server from Tableau Desktop.

-After you back up the server, you'll probably want to secure access to your server by configuring SSL and (optionally) providing secure access from internet clients.
+After you’ve backed up the server, you'll probably want to secure access to your server by configuring SSL and (optionally) providing secure access from internet clients.

 Continue to Backing Up Tableau Server.